Quack Shot: Plot

 Elmer Fudd is duck hunting at a lake when he shoots a young duckling which falls into his boat.
 As Elmer examines it, Daffy Duck pops out of the water and grabs the duckling from Elmer.
 Daffy then bandages the duckling and places it into the lake.
 Daffy then warns Elmer "If you shoot one more duck, just one more duck, you'll be in trouble!!"
 Elmer then proceeds to shoot Daffy at point-blank range, which removes the feathers from Daffy's scalp, Daffy decides that it is time to declare war, and again as he jumps back in the lake, but not before Elmer shoots his rear end, removing his tail feathers.
 Daffy then uses various tricks to prevent Elmer's repeated attempts at hunting.

 Daffy dons some diving gear and goes underwater, attempting to drill holes in Elmer's speedboat.
 However, he goes a little too far and he comes up with the leak, where he is shot by Elmer.
 Daffy sets the drill in reverse and goes down with the leak, but Elmer shoots into the hole and Daffy is shot again.

 Daffy then uses a smoke maker that covers Elmer's boat, and Daffy swims over with a gas mask and mallet.
 But just when he is about to attack, Elmer reveals a fan that blows away part of the smoke cloud and shoots Daffy.
-Daffy then angrily say "Smartypants" before swimming away.
+Daffy then angrily says "Smartypants" before swimming away.

 Daffy gets on a hot air balloon with a bomb to get above Elmer's boat.
 But after he lights it, the bomb instantly goes off before he can drop it on Elmer, blowing up the balloon and causing Daffy and the remains of the balloon to suffer from gravity.

 While Elmer is making duck calls, Daffy, in a deep diving mask, drops a stick of dynamite into Elmer's boat.
 However, Elmer immediately puts it inside Daffy's mask and it detonates in Daffy's face.

 Daffy launches a miniature toy battleship at Elmer's boat, its real guns shoot Elmer in the face after he retrieves the boat from the water.